Balqiskinanti/MADFit/README.md

 # MADFit :muscle:

 MADFit is a health & wellness mobile application that motivates users to take care of their health.
 The aim is to encourage people to watch their diet and exercise.
 The audience for our application would be for people interested in fitness.

+By:
+* Balqis Kinanti Haldi Heryputri : S10204973
+* Keith Toh : S10202764
+* Lim Xuan Qing : S10207455

 ## Table of Contents
 * [Design Process](https://github.com/Balqiskinanti/MADFit#design-process)